TheronWang/theronwang.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Theron Wang is a Ph.D. student pursuing his Ph.D. degree in the [Department of Computer Science and Engineering](https://cse.uta.edu/) at [University of Texas at Arlington](https://uta.edu).
+Theron Wang is a Ph.D. candidate pursuing his Ph.D. degree in the [Department of Computer Science and Engineering](https://cse.uta.edu/) at [University of Texas at Arlington](https://uta.edu).
 He is supervised by Professor [Kenny Zhu](https://kenzhu2000.github.io), a scholar who has made outstanding contributions in the field of natural language processing and knowledge engineering and the first member of [Arlington Computational Linguistics Lab](https://uta-acl2.github.io) which is leaded by Professor Kenny Zhu.
 Theron got his Master of Software Engineering from [Northeastern University](https://english.neu.edu.cn/) in China and Master of Science in Computer Science from [University of Texas at Arlington](https://uta.edu).

 Theron is currently working on Animal Language Understanding and Processing and a graduate mentor for [NSF REU Site: AniVoice](https://uta-acl2.github.io/reu).
 And also he is a Graduate Research Assistant affiliated with the CSE Web Master Group of UT Arlington and is responsible for the maintenance and development of CSE department's internal applications.